-- 8.7 Support the natural systems and recreational values of Forest Park and adjacent areas in concert with the City of Portland, Metro, and other agencies. - Strategy 8.7-1: Promote and provide incentives for voluntary use of conservation easements and habitat protection by property owners. - 8.8 Support only those recreational activities within the West Hills area that are complementary to, and do not cause undue negative impacts on, natural and environmental resources that are identified in Goal 5 and in the Metro Greenspaces Master Plan and lands approved in Metro's Acquisition Refinement Plan.
+- 8.7 Support the natural systems and recreational values of Forest Park and adjacent areas in concert with the City of Portland, Metro, and other agencies. - Strategy 8.7-1: Promote and provide incentives for voluntary use of conservation easements and habitat protection by property owners. - 8.8 Support only those recreational activities within the West Hills area that are consistent with, and do not cause significant negative impacts on, natural and environmental resources that are identified in Goal 5.

-- 8.9 Continue to coordinate with Metro to ensure compliance with Rural Reserve designations, implementation of Metro's Greenspaces Master Plan, and planning for Howell Park.
+- 8.9 Continue to coordinate with Metro to ensure compliance with Rural Reserve designations, implementation of Metro's 2016 System Plan, and planning for Howell Park.
 In particular, work with Metro to: - 1.
 Ensure activities will complement natural and environmental resources of local and regional significance; and - 2.
-Ensure that Howell Territorial Park uses and improvements maintain harmony with the rural character of the plan area as well as natural and cultural resources. - 8.10 Support only those recreational activities within the SIMC area that are complementary to and do not negatively impact natural and environmental resources on Sauvie Island and along the Multnomah Channel and its tributaries that are identified in Goal 5 and in the Metro Greenspaces Master Plan and lands approved in Metro's Acquisition Refinement Plan.
+Ensure that Howell Territorial Park uses and improvements maintain harmony with the rural character of the plan area as well as natural and cultural resources. - 8.10 Support only those recreational activities within the SIMC area that are complementary to and do not negatively impact natural and environmental resources on Sauvie Island and along the Multnomah Channel and its tributaries that are identified in Goal 5.

-8.11 Support upgrades and improvements to Oxbow Park consistent with the character of the surrounding area.
+Support upgrades and improvements to Oxbow Park consistent with the character of the surrounding area.